DeniKucevic/electron-mini-subscription-manager/README.md

 ![image.png](media_Macaw/screenshot-2022-05-21-043933.png)

-Subscription model consists of name (should be as descriptive as possible), value wich is a number that is tied to modifier that can be day, month, or year.
+Subscription model consists of name (should be as descriptive as possible), value which is a number that is tied to modifier that can be day, month, or year.

 New models are created by clicking the "Insert new model" button in the top right: